 This got Shultz into thinking: was it possible for him to construct a tunnel fit for visitors to venture on in?
 He wondered if this was something people would even be interested in paying for.
 For the next 20 months, Shultz and his two employees dug with a pick and shovel, creating a deep tunnel with 133 wooden steps.
 Shortly after he began charging admission.
 Lucky for him, it was an instant hit!

 As the legend goes, the tunnel also has a more sinister side, being used to funnel whiskey to San Diego during the Prohibition era.
-It is also said to have been used to smuggle illegal aliens into the U.S. Rum Runners Cave is another alleged smugglers cave in San Diego.
+It is also said to have been used to smuggle immigrants into the U.S. Rum Runners Cave is another alleged smugglers cave in San Diego.